sciactive/pnotify/README.md

 PNotify.alert({
   text: "Notice that's positioned in its own stack.",
   stack: {
-    "dir1": "down", "dir2": "right",
-    "firstpos1": 90, "firstpos2": 90
+    dir1: 'down', dir2: 'right', // Position from the top left corner.
+    firstpos1: 90, firstpos2: 90 // 90px from the top, 90px from the left.
   }
 });
 ```

-This will create a notice that is positioned 90px from the top edge and 90px from the left edge of the viewport.

 # Features